arashsm79/OFMon/README.md

 # Display data on the server side
 To display data on the thingsboard server, we need to design a dashboard so that the graph of all the devices that are in the SEM profile can be displayed on this dashboard.
 The designed charts are:
-* Pie chart to compare total energy consumption of devices
+* Pie chart to compare the total energy consumption of devices
 * Three graphs to display kwh in time intervals: hourly, daily and monthly
 * Graph of average hourly current and voltage consumption (the voltage value is constant) Below is an image of the designed dashboard: